netfoundry/minimal-mistakes/docs/_pages/v1-guide-rapidapi.md

     x-rapidapi-key:${RAPID_API_KEY}
 ```

+Alternatively, for a non-Ziti client, you will be prompted for the value of endpoint attribute `registrationKey` when you run the client app [you downloaded here](https://netfoundry.io/resources/support/downloads/networkversion6/#clients).
+{: .notice--info}

 ### Enroll the Client

 Your Ziti Tunneler needs an identity .json file.
 The enrollment token downloaded above is used by a utility `ziti-enroller` to generate the identity .json file.